 We raise awareness in society about dementia.

-Digitalization as the answer to the challenge
+Digitalisation is presented as a response to the challenge

 Setting up a dementia registry: